 Submit all assignments via the Submit Coursework form.

 Send all required notes, questions, papers, etc. as separate attachments in Works or Word format.
 (Wordpad and Wordperfect are not to be used for Tyndale coursework.)

 Electronically submitted coursework will be returned along with a grade sheet via email after the course has been graded.

 Students are no longer required to turn in a notebook with assignments in hard copy.

-Main Campus and Online Campus students will submit all assignments according to the schedule as outlined in the syllabus.
+Main Campus and Learning Center students will submit all assignments according to the schedule as outlined in the syllabus.
 Final assignments are to be submitted no later than the last class period of the semester.

 All research papers and theses are to follow Turabian guidelines as found in Kate L. Turabian’s A Manual for Writers of Term Papers, Theses, and Dissertations 7th Ed.
 (Chicago: Universityof Chicago Press, 2007).
 All students are required to purchase a copy of A Manual for Writers to ensure the proper format.